 During my PhD I did a web journalism short course and a science communication workshop in collaboration with the BBC.
 I have been blogging since 2010.

-Since 2007, I have worked in 4 European projects in collaboration with SMEs, governmental labs and public Universities.
-I have a total of 19 papers and an h-index of 13.
+Since 2007, I have worked in 5 European projects in collaboration with SMEs, governmental labs and public Universities.
+I have a total of 20 papers, 2 book chapters several EU reports and newsletter.
+My h-index is 13.
 But I am cheating a bit because this is according to Google scholar, which usually overestimates it.
 So if you are really into metrics check my ResearcherID.
 I have a solid background in science communication to students and wider public audiences, using different media.

 I was a Post Doc Research Assistant working for different European and RCUK funded projects at Swansea University and I am now lecturing at Swansea University in the Biosciences Department.